How to write a resignation email – 10 resignation letter email examples

 Please accept this email as my formal resignation from my position as (job title) at (company name) on (insert date).

 I've accepted a new role as (job title) at (new company).
 They will contact you to request a reference shortly.
-I would welcome that chance to discuss my leaving date with you and urge you to contact me as soon as you can.
+I would welcome the chance to discuss my leaving date with you and urge you to contact me as soon as you can.

 Kindest regards,